nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 should exit the calendar view (if active).

-The `execute` methods for commands like `AddScheduleCommand` and `EditScheduleCommand` will return a `CommandResult` object with this new attribute set to `true` while all other commands will the value `false`.
+The `execute` methods for commands like `AddScheduleCommand` and `EditScheduleCommand` will return a `CommandResult` object with this new attribute set to `true` while all other commands will have the value `false`.

 In the `handleListDisplay` method in `MainWindow`, it will call `showLists` only if this attribute is `true` and do nothing otherwise.
 The only exception is if the `commandResult` FeedbackToUser is a